 There is a minor but important difference between free trial VPNs and those offering a money-back guarantee.
 Free trials do not charge you any money until the trial period has expired.
 However, the money-back guarantee only comes into effect once you’ve already made your purchase.

 Generally, it is less risky to use a VPN with a free trial because you haven’t paid any money yet.
 The chances of being scammed are thus lower.
-With a VPN that you’re counting on to pay you back if things go wrong, there’s always the possibility that it might actually go wrong.
+However, with a VPN that you’re counting on to pay you back if things go wrong, there’s always the possibility that it might go wrong.

 Therefore, if you think of it in terms of risks, free trial VPNs are less risky than those where only the money-back guarantees are in place.